On the traces of Hawaii's past

 If you want to learn more about Hawaii's deep historical background and political connections, this is the place to be.
 The 45-minute special tour is limited to four participants, takes visitors through restricted areas throughout the palace and unravels the connections to the Asian nation.

 - Children: $24.95

 Royal Legacy Tour

-Visitors get to know the historic building from completely new perspectives on a 90-minute private tour.
-The guest director of the Iolani Palace personally welcomes his guests before the private tour reveals insights about happenings and numerous political and private backgrounds.
+Visitors get to know the historic building from a completely new perspective on a 90-minute private tour.
+The guest director of the Iolani Palace personally welcomes his guests before the private tour and reveals insights about happenings and numerous political and private backgrounds.

-The royal library, the throne room or the royal dining room are just a few of the rooms that will be visited.
+The royal library, the throne room and the royal dining room are just a few of the rooms that will be visited.
 The tour ends in the Palace Gallery.
-There you can see the enchanting crown jewels and other treasures from days gone by.
+You can see the enchanting crown jewels and other treasures from days gone by.

-Attention: Appointments for this are only available after an agreed reservation.
+Attention: Appointments for this are only available with a reservation made beforehand.

 Good to know - important information for visitors

 Swim shorts and beachwear are out of place here.
 Visitors are requested to dress moderately and appropriately.
-Anyone who does not comply will be denied entry in case of doubt.
+Anyone who does not comply will be denied entry.

-There is nothing against recording the exciting experiences to the historical events.
-Photos, selfies both indoors and outdoors are allowed.
-However, a few guidelines and prohibitions must be observed.
+There is nothing against recording exciting experiences of historical events.
+Photos, selfies, both indoors and outdoors, are allowed.
+However, a few guidelines and prohibitions must be observed: